JustPingo/KernelTimeMachine-Old/README.md

 # KernelTimeMachine
 [![Project Status](https://img.shields.io/badge/status-in%20progress-yellow.svg)](https://github.com/JustPingo/KernelTimeMachine)

+# LATEST BUILD CONTAINS BRICKING BUGS 100% OF THE TIME
+# DO NOT DOWNGRADE WITH IT FOR ANY REASON

 Kernel Time Machine is a work in progress tool to downgrade firmware on the 3DS safely using TPP files.

 Visit [this GBAtemp thread](https://gbatemp.net/threads/clarification-thread-what-is-going-on.407074/) to learn more on what this project is all about.